ZonghaoLi777/githubTrending/README.md

 ## Python

+* 【2024-12-03】[superlinear-ai / raglite](https://github.com/superlinear-ai/raglite) - 🥤 RAGLite is a Python toolkit for Retrieval-Augmented Generation (RAG) with PostgreSQL or SQLite
 * 【2024-12-02】[Agenta-AI / agenta](https://github.com/Agenta-AI/agenta) - The open-source LLMOps platform: prompt playground, prompt management, LLM evaluation, and LLM Observability all in one place.
 * 【2024-12-02】[t41372 / Open-LLM-VTuber](https://github.com/t41372/Open-LLM-VTuber) - Talk to any LLM with hands-free voice interaction, voice interruption, Live2D taking face, and long-term memory running locally across platforms
 * 【2024-12-02】[gaogaotiantian / viztracer](https://github.com/gaogaotiantian/viztracer) - A debugging and profiling tool that can trace and visualize python code execution